alxstep/lsml2/README.md

 Open browser to view web gui [http://localhost:5000](http://localhost:5000)

-Get prediction:
+Get prediction: \
-1. upload new X-ray (or use uploaded one)
+1. upload new X-ray (or use uploaded one) \
-2. click 'Check' (it may take a time to get a prediction at the first time)
+2. click 'Check' (it may take some time to get a prediction at the first time)

 POSSIBLE RESULT: 0 - NORMAL, 1 - PNEUMONIA, -1 - ERROR